Who am I?

 I was the only one of the family that had the opportunity to go to college.
 I was educated and trained at Liberty University, where I learned that there was much more in this life than my little world in Ohio.
 While I was a student at Liberty, I was part of a music team that traveled all over the United States promoting Missions and our obligation to evangelize the world.
 I traveled to almost every state in the union and I traveled around the world and spent extended time in Brazil, where I swam in the Amazon River, and South Africa, where I was in Soweto just outside Johannesburg during the time when Apartheid was flourishing.

-I write because I know there is more for me to do.
+I write every day because I know there is more for me to do.

 I write because I know I have something left to give.